Girgias/php-rfcs/exit-as-function.md

 Projects that directly use the tokenizer extensions, like Exakat, will need some straight-forward adaptation.

-And the behaviour of value of different types passed to `exit()` will be altered to match the usual type juggling semantics:
+And the behaviour of values of different types passed to `exit()` will be altered to match the usual type juggling semantics:

 | Argument passed       | Current behaviour | New behaviour | Consequences                                                                                                                         |
 |-----------------------|-------------------|---------------|--------------------------------------------------------------------------------------------------------------------------------------|